The film has a total running time of 16 minutes 50 seconds. [15:50 before credits]

 3. Holding complex emotions

 Mary struggles with her anger.
-She shows deep frustration with her mom, slaps Polly for stealing her dance partner, raises her voice at her principal, and demands an apology from Mrs. Hall.
+She shows deep frustration with her mom, acts out when taunted by schoolmates, raises her voice at her principal, and demands an apology from Mrs. Hall.
 However, there is a lot of personal history that informs the emotions Mary holds.
 For example, when Mary was seven years old, she was released from the concentration camp in Poston, Arizona, with her mother and grandfather.
 And when Mary and her family resettled in Chicago, she and other Japanese Americans were “in between” established social structures in Chicago (like the racial dividing lines that Betty Magness and Patricia Glenn mention in their oral history video).

 4. Present day racism & racism during the resettlement period